efagioli01/Tech-Blog/README.md

 - then --> Open MYSQL workbench and exeute the schema
 - Run node server.js on the root
 - Open localhost 3001
+- Navigate to Heroku to see it live there

 <br>